Generalised polynomials and integer powers: Generalised maps

 \subsection{Geometry}

-\mbox{} { We next introduce some geometric objects and constructions which will be useful in subsequent sections.
+\mbox{} { In this section we introduce some geometric objects and constructions which will be useful in subsequent sections.
 The space $\RR^{\cD}$ naturally decomposes into the direct sum of spaces corresponding to different degrees.
 Let

 Define also the subspaces